chrisvdg/start-to-go/course.md

 Throughout its design, the designers have tried to reduce clutter and complexity.
 Everything needs to be declared just once.
 Initialization is expressive, automatic, and easy to use.
 Syntax is clean and light on keywords

-Another important principle is to keep the concepts orthogonal.
+Another important principle is to keep the concepts orthogonal (small set of primitives).
 Methods can be implemented for any type; structures represent data while interfaces represent abstraction; and so on.
 Orthogonality makes it easier to understand what happens when things combine.

 ### Who uses Go